Birthday Themed Centers & Activities for Little Learners

 Five Senses!
 A child’s birthday is filled with sounds, smells, tastes, and smells, so it’s the perfect theme to do a 5 senses science unit!
 At the science table, I set up sound jars and smelly jars for students to explore.
 You can grab my 5 Senses unit HERE.

-Birthday Themed Sensory
+Birthday Themed Centers for Sensory

 Birthday Play Dough Tray!
 Grab some number candles, regular candles, silicone cupcake liners, and some small pans to make an easy (and math-packed) play dough tray.
 If you want a funfetti-type play dough, just make a batch of play dough, and once it cools, let students sprinkle in real sprinkles!
 Add a few drops of vanilla extract, and it will make it smell like real birthday cake too.